esemai-pharmacy/.github/profile/README.md

 💊 That is a pharmacy project
-💉 Project created By ErdemSaitEnesMertAvukaI :)
+💉 ESEMAI created By ErdemSaitEnesMertAvukaI :)

 Hayırlı kazançlar